ziqicui001/SyncPerception/README.md

 ## Installation

-Put the ".gha" file inside plugin folder into your grasshoper component library.
+Put the ".gha" file inside plugin folder into your grasshoper component library.<br>
 In SyncPerception_MainCode folder, you can find the source code about the plugin development.

 ## Acknowledgements